bluesky/tiled/docs/source/reference/python-client.md

    tiled.client.container.Container.specs
 ```

-It adds these methods, which return a new Node instance.
+It adds these methods, which return a new Container instance.

 ```{eval-rst}
 .. autosummary::